What Triggers my Model? Contrastive Explanations Inform Gender Choices by Translation Models: Results

-Iinitially, all unique annotations were compared to salient source words.
-In comparison, we also tested a model-human comparison between annotated words where at least two annotators agreed.
+For our evaluation, all unique annotations were compared to salient source words.
+In comparison, we also tested a model-human overlap between annotated words where at least two annotators agreed.
+In other words, we excluded words that were annotated by only a single person.
 For approach 4, the comparative overlapping values achieved are depicted in Figure \ref{fig:approach4_annotator_comparison}.
-When only taking words into account that at least two annotators annotated, the highest overlap with the MT model (salient words within the relative top 20\%) achieved is 68.33\%.
+When only taking words into account that at least two annotators annotated, the highest overlap (i.e. micro precision) with the MT model achieved is 0.78 for ES and 0.69 for DE.
 This continues to be a noticeable overlap, but significantly lower than when comparing all annotations.
-The mean overlap in this second analysis is 65.2\%, with a similar standard deviation of 2.39\%.
 These results are not surprising: only taking source words into consideration that have been annotated by at least two annotators decreases the total number of source words available for comparison with the salient words indentified for the MT model.
 Some source words did not lead to an agreement among annotators (as they had only been annotated once) but are, in contrast, considered salient for the model's translation.
 As a result, this reduction in the number of source words can be considered as the main reason that leads to a lower number of overlaps.
-In the further, linguistic, analysis of this paper, we focus on overlapping source words that were annotated by any annotator at least once (result from Figure \ref{fig:approach4}).
+In the further linguistic analysis of this paper, we focus on overlapping source words that were annotated by any annotator at least once (result from Figure \ref{fig:approach4}).